pshihn/shihn.ca/posts/2019/created-a-blog.md

 ## Background + Colors

 I was talking to someone a couple of days ago how websites rarely use textured backgrounds anymore.
 Right away, I decided my blog will not be flat and will have some sort of textured background.
-My go to place for this is usually [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/), but I remebered I had this texture (I don't recall the source) from an abandoned side project from years ago.
+My go to place for this is usually [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/), but I remembered I had this texture (I don't recall the source) from an abandoned side project from years ago.
 I decided to use it to avoid spending hours trying different patterns.

 ![Gray tectured background](/stuff/wash.jpg)